 Below is a sample prompt from one of the official practice tests released by the College Board.
 Here you can read the entire prompt, including the passages you would need to analyze.

 So, the College Board has now made the essay an optional part of the SAT, but does that change how colleges view the essay (or if they even view it at all)?
-Because the College Board’s decision to make the essay optional is so recent, we can’t be sure exactly how colleges will react.
-Some schools have never taken essay scores into consideration while others will still require them.
-Some schools that used the essays before may no longer require them now that both the ACT and SAT have made the essays optional.
+Kind of.
+Some schools that used the essays before no longer require them now that both the ACT and SAT have made the essays optional, but other schools continue to require the SAT essay.

 Each school makes this decision individually, so there are no patterns to follow to try and guess who will require the essay and who won’t.
 Even top schools like the Ivy League are divided on whether to require the essay or not.